fdp0525/G2LTex/README.md

 ./bin/G2LTex [DIR] [PLY]
 ```
 Params explanation:
--`PLY`: The Reconstrucion model for texture mapping.
+-`PLY`: The reconstructed model for texture mapping.
 -`DIR`: The texture image directory, include rgb images, depth images, and camera trajectory.

-The parameters of the camera and the system can be set in the configure file.
+The parameters of the camera and the system can be set in the config file.
 ```
 Config/config.yml
 ```